moosthuizen42/NVP_Electronic_Controller/README.md

 ## Timeline

 Improvement and expansion of this design is ongoing.

-Ongoing work and expected completion dates are summarized in the table below.
+Expected completion dates are summarized in the table below.

 | Description | Completion |
 | ----------- | ---------- |